top of page

 It should be obvious there are several different kinds and degrees of color vision deficiencies.

-Protanomalous or deuteranomalous individuals can usually pass as a normal observer in everyday activities.
-They may make occasional errors in color names, or may encounter difficulties in discriminating small differences in colors, but usually they do not perform very differently from people with the ordinary vision except on color vision tests.
+Protanomalous or deuteranomalous individuals can usually pass as normal observers in everyday activities.
+They may make occasional errors in color names or may encounter difficulties in discriminating small differences in colors, but usually, they do not perform very differently from people with ordinary vision except on color vision tests.

 Why call something “orange” when it doesn’t look different in any way from something else called green, tan, beige, or any of several other color names?

-Maybe you think that you have a normal vision, but this is how many colorblind people thought at first before they find out the truth after passing a colorblind test.
+Maybe you think that you have a normal vision, but this is how many colorblind people thought at first before they found out the truth after passing a colorblind test.

 Pass a colorblind test online

-Many of those online tests are FREE, but i don't believe on the quality of the free offers.
+Many of those online tests are FREE, but I don't believe in the quality of the free offers.
 If you feel the same way and looking for an accurate online colorblind test you are in the right place.

 The best online colorblind test